Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Lesson Learned, Almost Too Late

 In a moment of sheer instinct (and maybe a little foolishness), I tried to force the wood through.
 I’m pretty sure I heard that blade sigh in protest.
 But nothing bad happened.
-Thank goodness for that engineering.
+Thank goodness for that quality engineering.
 After a few curse words under my breath, I took a step back, breathed deep, and reminded myself to take my time.
-Sometimes, the best are learned through mistakes, right?
+Sometimes, the best lessons are learned through mistakes, right?
 So, I adjusted my feed rate and took it slow.
 It was a bit embarrassing, but hey, we’re all human.

 Not Just About the Tool